Operation Deny Flight: Close air support and air strikes

-Banja Luka incident
+1994 Serb Jastreb J-21 shootdown

 On 28 February 1994, a NATO Airborne Early Warning aircraft flying over Hungary vectored two US F-16s to an area south of Banja Luka, where six J-21 Jastreb and two J-22 Orao were flying back to their base after bombing the "Bratstvo" military factory at Novi Travnik, in blatant violation of the non-fly zone.
 Four Serb Jastrebs were shot down and another crashed while trying to escape in low-level flight.
 This marked the first combat mission in NATO's history.
 Eight days later, on 8 March, a Spanish Air Force CASA C-212 transport plane was hit by a missile near the border between Croatia and the Republic of Krajina, while ferrying UNPROFOR personnel from Zagreb to Split.
 The crew managed to land the aircraft at Rijeka.
 The attack may have been a Bosnian Serb response to the 28 February shootdowns.

 Attack on Goražde

 In April 1994, Bosnian Serbs forces launched an attack on the UN Safe Area of Goražde.
 Initially, US Secretary of Defense William Perry told reporters that the United States would "not enter the war to stop" the Serbs from overrunning Goražde, and other senior officials publicly downplayed the possibility of using air strikes.
 Several days into the attack, however, a number of UNPROFOR soldiers were injured, and one was killed by Serb fire.
 Thus, General Michael Rose, the UNPROFOR Commander, requested NATO strikes under the mandate of UNSCR 836.

 On 10 April, in response to the request, two US Air Force F-16s dropped 4 bombs on Serb targets, including a tank and a command post.
 The next day, two US Marine Corps F/A-18C aircraft strafed additional targets in the area.
 That same day, General Ratko Mladić, the commander of the Bosnian Serb army, called General Rose and threatened the safety of his forces, saying "one more attack and I will shoot down aircraft – cannot guarantee safety of UNPROFOR and will attack UNPROFOR and your headquarters".
 Making good on his threat, from 12 April to 14 April, Mladić ordered his forces to surround 150 UNPROFOR peacekeepers, effectively taking them hostage.
 Mladić then telephoned General Rose and told him "that if NATO did not stop its actions, not one UN soldier would leave alive".
 Some of the UNPROFOR hostages were from NATO member states, notably the United Kingdom and France, who pushed for an immediate end to the strikes out of fear for the safety of their personnel.
 In response to the British and French concerns, NATO temporarily recalled its forces, but on 15 April, in response to increased Serb attacks, aircraft were again deployed to the area.